 Pro photographer Elizabeth Blank explains how to shoot underwater photographs, get the right gear, stay safe, and book awesome clients.

-Now, thanks to increasingly affordable gear and advances in post-production technology, pretty much anyone can photograph while fully submerged.
+Thanks to increasingly affordable gear and advances in post-production technology, pretty much anyone can photograph underwater.
 But if you want to make seriously stunning underwater images, taking the photo is just the beginning.

-We reached out to Elizabeth Blank, an underwater photography expert, and asked her: How do you make such gorgeous underwater images?
+We asked underwater photography expert Elizabeth Blank: How do you make such gorgeous underwater images?

 - Your complete underwater equipment list